 Merrimack College is committed to providing an environment free from discrimination on the basis of sex.
 Merrimack provides many resources to students, faculty and staff to address concerns relating to discrimination on the basis of sex, which includes sexual misconduct.

 If at any point during your experience here you feel as though you are subject to discrimination, please come to us and tell us.

-Bernice White, Assistant Vice President, Human Resources, Title IX Coordinator, oversees and provides leadership for the activities of the Title IX deputies, the administrators who carry out investigations, compliance-related responsibilities and reporting.
+Nicholas McDonald, Interim Title IX Coordinator, Internal General Counsel, Administration and General Counsel, oversees and provides leadership for the activities of the Title IX deputies, the administrators who carry out investigations, compliance-related responsibilities and reporting.
 She also leads the College’s efforts in relation to campus climate and gender, and oversees education and training campus-wide on sex discrimination and sexual misconduct.

 Title IX deputy responsibilities

 Merrimack College has appointed deputies to resolve complaints and address issues of gender-based discrimination and sexual misconduct within that school.
 All deputies meet with the Title IX Coordinator on a monthly basis to coordinate efforts.
 Their responsibilities include:

 - Track and monitor incidents, including sex discrimination and sexual misconduct

 - Frame an efficient and effective College response to each complaint; and